Maxy1128/GraphRAG-Project/README.md

 # GraphRAG Project README

-This repository contains the documentation and code for a project utilizing the **GraphRAG** to index and query data, as well as visualize the resulting knowledge graph.
-The steps below outline the process from setup to querying and visualization, based on the official GraphRAG documentation.

 This repository contains the documentation and code for a project that applies **GraphRAG** to assist fraud detection, particularly shell companies, using a private dataset from Moody's called Shell Company Indicator.
 The project builds a financial knowledge graph, enables rapid querying, and visualizes risk patterns, aiming to support users in fraud detection.